chloealbright/DevHiveMind/Databases/DB Fundamentals/Other Stuff.md

     Unlike lists, tuples are not formed by consing.

+ A record is a full row with values from all columns and a tuple is a partial row with values from specific columns

 These DB has tables with rows & columns which are referred to sometimes as Field & Records